Lemoncode/cypress-by-example/05_custom_commands/README.md

 });
 ```

-* Lets give it a try.
+* Let's give it a try.

-* Lets say that I want to be more flexible with the initial data in our custom command, what I need is feed this data, we can do this, by feeding params to our callback function.
-Lets modify __./hotel-viewer/cypress/support/commands.js__
+* Let's say that I want to be more flexible with the initial data in our custom command, what I need is feed this data, we can do this, by feeding params to our callback function.
+Let's modify __./hotel-viewer/cypress/support/commands.js__

 ```diff
 -Cypress.Commands.add('loadAndVisit', () => {